furbrain/STIC/firmware/docs/source/index.rst

 Gaskets
 *******

 You can use 1mm silicone sheet or EVA foam for these pieces.
-Note that EVA foam works well but
+Note that EVA foam works well but will need to be replaced after each use as it permanently deforms once compressed.
+Ideally coat gaskets with silicone grease.
+You can probably get away with no gaskets if you use plenty of grease